stuartthomas25/honors-thesis/notes/notes.md

     - Add the action as an observable.

-## Friday, Sept 4
+## Friday, September 4
 - Gradient flow should have a 0 imaginary component, so I can take the real component safely, though I should check this.

-Todo:
+- Todo:
     - Add momentum constant to Gradient Flow evolution function.
     - Fix flow evolution bug!

+## Tuesday September 8
+- Issue: Observable values are actually completely flat, may be a memory error in the code.
+This needs debugging.
+- Plot the results on a smaller flow time scale.

 \newpage